dima-huang/dima-huang.github.io/PI-Page.md

 ---
 layout: CV
 name: Dr. Sheng-Yin Dima Huang
-role: Assistant Professor Physical Chemistry Inorganic Chemistry
+role: Assistant Professor
+field: Physical Chemistry Inorganic Chemistry
 image: /assets/images/Team/PI/DH.jpg
 ContactMe: The quickest way to reach me is via email.
 While I strive to respond as quickly as possible, if you have not heard back from me within a couple of hours,